perladvent/perldotcom/content/article/deploying-dancer-apps-addendum.md

 was a time early each morning when there were too many requests coming into the server and it ran out of memory.
 I was waking up most days to a dead server.
-My previous work meant that fixing it wasn’t hard, but it really wasn’t something that I wanted to do each most mornings.
+My previous work meant that fixing it wasn’t hard, but it really wasn’t something that I wanted to do most mornings.

 So I wanted to look into reducing the amount of memory used by the apps.
 And that turned out to be a two-stage approach.